youBot-DHBW-Karlsruhe/moveit_youbot_config/youBot_setup.md

   - Range: 0.8 m ...
 3.5 m
   - USB-Connection

-## 1. Install the preconfigured Ubuntu with ROS
+## 1. Install the Preconfigured Ubuntu With ROS
 As a first step you have to prepare a USB Stick (4 GB) as a bootable device.
-Therefore go to the [youBot-website](http://www.youbot-store.com/developers/remastered-ubuntu-linux) and dowload the ROS Hydro Image Version 1.0.1.
+Therefore go to the [youBot-website](http://www.youbot-store.com/developers/remastered-ubuntu-linux) and dowload the ROS Hydro Image Version 1.0.1 (ROS Hydro on Ubuntu 12.04).
 Create your live-boot USB-Stick and plug it into one of the USB ports of the KUKA youBot onboard PC.
 Start the PC and follow the onscreen installation instruction.
 They are very similar to the Ubuntu installation steps.

 **Hint:** If the PC boots into an already installed OS on the SSD, you have to change the Boot Order and Disk Order in the BIOS.

 ## 2. Setup WLAN Connection
 We used a Fritz!
 WLAN-USB-Stick for connecting the youBot with the WLAN of the DHBW.
 It's a plug and play device, therefore we just plug it in and waited until the driver was installed automatically.
 After that we were able to connect to the WLAN.
 This allowed us to load and install new software with the `apt`-package manager and use a webbrowser to do same research.

-## 3. Test installation and youBot driver
+## 3. Test Installation and youBot Driver
 If you want to test your installation there are some sample application already installed from the live-boot image.
 You will need at least three terminals to run the following commands.
 - Start the ROS master node:
 ``` bash